vlcty/tls_certificate_expiration_check/README.md

 * tls_hostname = The hostname of the server (mandatory)
 * tls_port = The port of the server.
 Default: 443
 * tls_warn = Warning limit in days before expiry date.
 Default: 30
-* tls_crit = Warning limit in days before expiry date.
+* tls_crit = Critical limit in days before expiry date.
 Default: 10

+Of course you can change check_interval to the value you desire.
+Since the plugin calculates in whole days one check every day is enough.

 #### Step 3.3: Add a service group (optional)

-If you want to add a service group for this check you can simply add the following block in `groups.conf`:
+If you want to add a service group for this check you can simply add the following snippet in `groups.conf`:

 ```
 object ServiceGroup "tls_certificate_expiration" {